The best laptop deals to add to cart this Prime Day

-The best Amazon Prime Day laptop deals 2021: Offers on HP, Samsung, Microsoft, Asus and more
+Best Amazon Prime Day laptop deals 2021: Discounts on Huawei, Samsung, Dell and gaming laptops

 The online retailer has dropped big discounts on Chromebooks, Microsoft Surface laptops and more

-Calling all deal hunters, we’ve got some good news for you.
-Amazon Prime Day – one of the biggest sale events of the year – is finally here.
+Amazon Prime Day – one of the biggest sale events of the year – is finally here, and with it, has brought some excellent offers on across a huge range of categories.

-Whether you’ve been eagerly awaiting the two-day bonanza or are completely new to the shopping event, now’s the time to get your shopping lists in order.
+Whether you’ve been eagerly awaiting the two-day bonanza or are completely new to the shopping event, now’s the time to get your shopping lists in order – one day is already down, but you’ve still got another 24 hours of deals to go.

-The online giant is slashing the prices of everything from Amazon devices, Nintendo Switch consoles and Apple products to TVs, home appliances and tech.
-Luckily, we’ve got all the best deals in those categories, and more.
+The online giant is slashing the prices of everything from Amazon devices, Nintendo Switch consoles and Apple products to TVs and home appliances.
+Luckily, we’ve got all the best offers in those areas, and more.

-As for a new bit of tech, a decent laptop is an essential piece of kit, something we’ve all learnt over the past year (some of us, even the hard way).
+As for tech, a decent laptop is an essential piece of kit, something we’ve all learnt over the past year (some of us, even the hard way).
 But, high-end devices don’t come cheap.

 Read more: